ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 [Arm Forge](https://developer.arm.com/Tools%20and%20Software/Arm%20Forge)
-provides debugging and profiling tools for MPI parallel applications, and OpenMP or pthreads mutli-threaded applications (and also hydrid MPI/OpenMP).
+provides debugging and profiling tools for MPI parallel applications, and OpenMP or pthreads multi-threaded applications (and also hydrid MPI/OpenMP).
 The debugger and profiler are called DDT and MAP, respectively.

 ARCHER2 has a license for up to 64 nodes (8192 cores) shared between